 The Disclosure and Barring Service helps employers make safer recruitment decisions each year by processing and issuing DBS checks for England, Wales, the Channel Islands and the Isle of Man.
 DBS also maintains the adults’ and children’s Barred Lists and makes considered decisions as to whether an individual should be included on one or both of these lists and barred from engaging in regulated activity.

 DBS is an executive non-departmental public body, sponsored by the Home Office.

-The phone lines are open 8am to 6pm Monday to Friday, and 10am to 5pm on Saturday.
 You may be asked some security questions to verify your identity.
 All calls to this number are recorded for record keeping, training and quality assurance.

 If emailing us, please include your full name, address including postcode and telephone number.
 Please also include any DBS reference numbers if relevant.

 If you are contacting us about an application, please provide five of the following: full name, address including postcode, date of birth, position applied for, name of employer, National Insurance Number, a previous address, place of birth and/or your ‘E’ or ‘F’ reference.

 In addition to the above, Registered Bodies will also need to provide their ‘Registered Body reference number’ and ‘Countersignatory reference number’ to confirm their identity.

 We cannot guarantee the security of information until it is in our possession, and will not take responsibility for such information until we receive it.

 Go to the DBS online tracking service to check on the progress of an application.
 Tracking an application is much quicker online.
 The link to this service is available at the top of this homepage.

 PO Box 165 Liverpool L69 3JD United Kingdom